pleiszenburg/zugbruecke/README.rst

 launched in the background is used to execute the called DLL routines.
-Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in multiprocessing connection capability. pycrosscall comes with extensive logging features allowing to debug problems associated with both itself and with Wine. pycrosscall is written using **Python 3 syntax** and primarily targets the
+Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in multiprocessing connection capability. pycrosscall has (limited) support for pointers and struct types. pycrosscall comes with extensive logging features allowing to debug problems associated with both itself and with Wine. pycrosscall is written using **Python 3 syntax** and primarily targets the